Ken Meyer: Finland|Europe coaching career

 The American Football Association of Finland invited Meyer to run a quarterback clinic in 1992 and he returned to the country in 1993 to coach the Turku Trojans in the (Maple League) Vaahteraliiga.
-The Trojans reached the Maple Bowl Championship game before losing to the Helsinki East City Giants.
+The Trojans reached the Maple Bowl Championship game in both 1993 and 1994, losing both to the Helsinki East City Giants — the 1994 final ending 24–7.
+The Giants' starting quarterback during this era was American import Brett Salisbury, a former international male model ranked among L'Uomo Vogue's Top 25 Male Models of All Time, and a Wayne State College alumnus inducted into the school's athletics Hall of Fame as part of the 1993 team.
 Meyer was also head coach of the Roma Gladiatori in the Italian Football League in the 1996 season.
 Meyer was named the head coach of the Finland national American football team from 1993 to 1997.
 Finland won the European Championship under Meyer in 1993, 1995, and 1997.
 He also was an assistant coach with Team Finland Juniors in the 1996 European Championship tournament held in Frankfurt where Team Finland won all its games.
 In September 2014 Meyer became the 20th person to be inducted to Finnish American Football Hall of Fame.
 He is also the first and currently only non-Finnish person to be inducted.
 He died in Gadsden, Alabama on August 14, 2016.